Causes Of Neck Pain

-The impact of the neck (and jaw) clenching on the tissues of the neck can be quite severe over time.
+The impact of stressy clenching on the tissues of the neck can be quite severe over time.
 The habitual muscle tension exerts powerful crushing forces on the neck tissues.
 Clenching can induce muscle tightness, muscle trigger points, disc compression, scar tissue formation, and joint inflammation.
 These kinds of changes are what over time turn clenching into a stiff, sore neck.

-One of the most common causes of stubborn neck pain is old injuries to the neck that were not properly treated or rehabilitated at the time.
+One of the most common causes of stubborn neck pain is old injuries to the neck that were not properly treated.
 These injuries can range from car crashes, sports injuries, and falls right through to birth trauma.

 The most classic history behind an old injury causing present day neck pain is a past injury of some kind that leads to a period of pain, but that later settled.
-Then some years later stubborn neck pain and/or headaches increasingly become an issue where they had not been before.
+Then some years later, stubborn neck pain and/or headaches develop, seemingly out of the blue..

 The simple fact is that injuries only heal if they are given sufficient rest.
-The human neck has to bear the weight of an unusually large skull and brain relative to body size; it does this all day every day, year in and year out.
-In other words our old neck injuries often never get the rest they need to heal the same way a wrist or ankle might.
+The human neck has to bear the weight of an unusually large skull relative to body size; it does this all day every day, year in and year out.
+In other words our old neck injuries often don’t get the rest they need to heal the same way a wrist or hand might.
 Add to this the fact that we don’t generally do much by way of rehab for neck injuries in our culture and you have a recipe for unhealed trauma.